Finding and applying for placement roles

 - Keep track of your applications - you can use our template application tracker

-- Prepare your CV - come along to our daily drop-in or CV Club every Wednesday during term time
+- Prepare your CV - come along to our daily drop-in in the Careers Centre, Monday-Friday between 1.00pm-4.00pm during term-time

-- Tailor your application - we can help you with this in our daily drop-in or our Placements Club every Thursday during term-time
+- Tailor your application - we can help you with this in our daily drop-in or our Placements Club every Tuesday and Thursday during term-time

 Where to find placement roles